maciejkaniewski/Templates/README.md

     ./Templates < ../data/4_SYSTEM5C.DAT

 If the data file has not been redirected to the program input, the data has to be entered manually, which is not a very convenient method.
+If at the beginning of the input data file there is no character identifying the system domain the following message will be displayed:

+    No options to define the type of input data.
+    Available:  R, C.

 ## Usage